MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    ![The New Project dialog](./media/calculator-new-project-dialog.png "The New Project dialog")

-   This creates an empty C++ Windows console application.
+   An empty C++ Windows console application gets created.
 Console applications use a Windows console window to display output and accept user input.
-In Visual Studio, an editor window opens and shows the generated code, which should look like this:
+In Visual Studio, an editor window opens and shows the generated code:

     ```cpp
     // CalculatorTutorial.cpp : This file contains the 'main' function.
 Program execution begins and ends there.